MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Doc_URLHash** - A GUID for the file url

-- **Data_ErrorCode** – error in case of file open failures/download failures / download cancelled
+- **Data_ErrorCode** – error in case of file open failures/download failures / download canceled

 - **Data_ErrorMessage** – relevant message to error code